phischde/www-project-ai-maturity-assessment/DRAFT/content/20_ Applying_the_model/21_Responsible_AI_principles.md

-## Responsible AI Principles Assessment Worksheet
+## Responsible AI Assessment Worksheet

-Below is a sample **Responsible AI Principles domain assessment worksheet** for AIMA.
-It is organized by practice (Fairness & Bias, Transparency & Explainability, Ethical & Societal Impact) and grouped by maturity level.
+Below is a sample **Responsible AI domain assessment worksheet**.
+It is organized by practice (Ethical Value& Societal Impact, Fairness & Bias, Transparency & Explainability) and grouped by maturity level.
 For each question, an assessor would mark **Yes or No** to indicate whether the organization currently fulfills that criterion.
 Achieving all “Yes” answers in Level 1 for a given practice indicates maturity Level 1 is attained; all Level 1 and Level 2 “Yes” indicates Level 2, and so on.
 (Partial “Yes” in the next level would be noted as a “+” as discussed.)

 #### Ethical Values and Societal Impact – Assessing and managing broader impacts of AI systems.